 “Essentially, they took the smallest bullet they (Federal) knew they wanted to use and loaded it to the length they wanted and then they took the largest bullet and loaded it and then they took the best average of all the jumps and used that so it would work with everything they wanted to load,” Gilliland said in a recent Federal video.

-In the intervening seven months between the hunt and when a Savage MSR test rifle finally arrived, I got my hands on a couple .224 Valkyrie setups with varying barrel lengths to sort out some of what I’d been hearing about performance issues.
+In the intervening seven months between the hunt and when a Savage MSR test rifle finally arrived, I got my hands on a couple .224 Valkyrie setups.
+They had varying barrel lengths to sort out some of what I’d been hearing about performance issues.

 Adding up the positives and the negatives surrounding the .224 Valkyrie, I’m still a big fan.
 Shooting the heaviest bullets, I’m getting sub-MOA groups from rifles with barrels 20 inches and greater.
 Using longer barrels, the long-range performance lives up to initial promises.